 manufacturer specified pressures reduces the risk of hydroplaning.

-feel the front of the wing mirror or its support.
-Ice forming on these would
+and feel the front of the wing mirror.
+Ice forming in this region would indicate

-indicate the likelihood that the road will be icing up too.
-If this is the
+the likelihood that the road will be icing up.

-Take particular care when crossing bridges, as these ice up before normal roads.
+Take particular care when crossing bridges, as these may ice up before normal